iogf/eacc/README.md

 ### Lexer

-yacc also implements a powerful parsing library.
-It uses a similar syntax to Backus-Naur on Python classes.
-The main idea consists of implementing token patterns and specifying a type for them.

-When patterns are matched they are assigned a type and rematched against other existing patterns.
-That allows one to handle some parsing problems in a consistent and expressive manner.

 The lexer is really powerful it can handle some interesting cases in a short and simple manner.

 ~~~python